JohanGabrielson/bitbucket-test/README.md

 # Docker container to investigate CVE-2022-36804
 - recreating remote code execution vulnerability

-This repository documents how I reproduced the vulnerability behind CVE-2022-36804, a pre-authentication argument injection flaw in Bitbucket Server and Data Center.
+This repository documents how I reproduced the vulnerability CVE-2022-36804, an issue with pre-authentication argument injection in Bitbucket Server and Data Center.
 The goal of this lab was to demonstrate the underlying security issue as described in public research (Assetnote's write-up).
 All testing was performed in an isolated environment.

 ## Overview
 CVE-2022-36804 is caused by Bitbucket passing user controlled input directly into git archive subprocess without sanitizing null bytes.